yelouafi/adtstream/README.md

 ##Server environments

-The server build uses the [`es6-promise`][2] polyfill to provide support for Promises because actual stable versions of Node don't support Promise yet.
+The server build uses the [`es6-promise`][2] polyfill to provide support for Promises (because actual stable versions of Node don't support Promise yet).

 If you are using a server with native Promise support (iojs or latest Node version with --harmony flag) you can remove the first 2 lines from `src/utils.js`.

-##Browser environment
+##Browser environments

 In the browser build the polyfill is deactivated by default (see the browser field in package.json).